Reviews You Can Rely On

 An Introduction to Frequency Response

-Luckily, there's a reliable, objective method to assess how faithfully a speaker reproduces sound, creating the best earbuds and headphones, and that is by measuring its frequency response.
+Luckily, there's a reliable, objective method to assess how faithfully a speaker reproduces sound, creating the finest earbuds and headphones, and that is by measuring its frequency response.
 Usually shown as a curve on a graph, frequency response tracks how well the speaker matches the intended volume of each audible frequency, from low bass notes to high treble tones.
 It's an objective way to measure the sound signature of a set of headphones.

 Above, you can find the frequency response of the Sennheiser Momentum 4 compared to our GearLab House Curve.
 This is an example of a curve that comes close to our own, and it's reflected in our expert listeners' experience.